 Thai cuisine is very diverse.
 In the South dishes contain more coconut milk and in the north there is a bigger diversity of types of rice.
 Thai food has a big influence on Chinese, Khmer and Indian cuisine.
-It also has common dishes with Laos, Malaysia and Indonesia.
-The Portuguese also had a small but very striking influence. 🙂 We introduced chilies in South East Asia (from America) which are now extensively used and “fio de ovos”, a delicacy made of egg yolk.
+It also has common dishes with Laos, Malaysia, and Indonesia.
+The Portuguese also had a small but very striking influence. 🙂 We introduced chilies in South East Asia (from America) which are now extensively used but also “fio de ovos”, a delicacy made of egg yolk.

-In Bangkok we delighted ourselves with street food.
+In Bangkok, we delighted ourselves with street food.
 We even discovered steam buns that aren’t traditionally Thai but Chinese.
 In the South of Thailand, we had a delicious Pad Thai, Papaya Salad and Spare Ribs BBQ.
 So at this point in the voyage, we had already tried a lot of Thai dishes, we were no longer virgins.
 One of our favorite dishes and probably the most famous is Pad Thai.
-Rice noodles with a fantastic sauce, bean sprouts and egg.
+Rice noodles with a fantastic sauce, bean sprouts, and egg.
 It is delicious.
-So one of our priorities was to learn Pad Thai
+So one of our priorities was to learn Pad Thai.

 Before starting to cook, we went to the local market with our cooking teacher, to buy all the ingredients we needed for the dishes.
 We already had gone to numerous markets in Bangkok, but it is different going with a local who knows the ingredients.
 Afterward, we choose the herbs, which we had the privilege to pick up from the garden of the school after a small description of their properties.